 In order to ensure that there are no data leaks, you have to review forms for the data entry of your mobile application.

 Compare that to Apple, which has a more controlled environment, as they control the hardware.
-There are a range of devices available on the market for iPhone and iPad (Apple iOS).
+There is a range of devices available on the market for iPhone and iPad (Apple iOS).

 The complexity of mobile app testing on all mobile devices, the cost of ongoing support, and mobile device management are the main reasons companies tend to build shared mobile apps for a mobile platform (and often provide mobile devices to their users).